radical-collaboration/MDFF-EnTK/experiments/README.md

+# OUTDATED, all new data is avalable here: https://github.com/radical-experiments/MDFF-EnTK
 # Summary

 Each directory contains the result of the workflow execution with tasks, and the task is named by `unit.` with indexed numbers.
 Each unit has the following files: